-In addition to the discussion below, please refer to the disclosures regarding our critical accounting policies in "Management's Discussion and Analysis of Financial Condition and Results of Operations" included in Item 7 of our Annual Report on Form 10-K for the fiscal year ended January 28, 2018 filed with the Securities and Exchange Commission ("SEC") on March 22, 2018.
+In addition to the discussion below, please refer to the disclosures regarding our critical accounting policies in "Management's Discussion and Analysis of Financial Condition and Results of Operations" included in Item 7 of our Annual Report on Form 10-K for the fiscal year ended January 28, 2018 filed with the U.S. Securities and Exchange Commission on March 22, 2018 (our "Annual Report").